-Fortunately, there are a number of ways borrowers can protect themselves and minimize damage when student loan interest threatens to cause their federal debt to grow out of control.
+Fortunately, there are several ways borrowers can protect themselves and minimize damage when student loan interest threatens to cause their federal debt to grow out of control.

 Understand Capitalized Interest

 The first thing borrowers with growing federal debt should understand is exactly how the federal government charges interest.
-While interest does accumulate on a daily basis, that interest isn’t immediately added to the principal balance.
-Waiting to add the interest to the principal balance is a good thing, because it means borrowers do not immediately pay interest on the interest.
+While interest does accumulate daily, that interest isn’t immediately added to the principal balance.
+Waiting to add the interest to the principal balance is a good thing because it means borrowers do not pay interest on the interest right away.

 Use REPAYE to Keep Interest Under Control

 Revised Pay As You Earn offers a unique perk not provided by any other repayment plan.

 Under REPAYE, borrowers only have to pay 50% of the excess interest that accumulates each month.
 An example of how this works is probably the easiest way to understand it.

 Suppose a borrower has federal loans that generate $500 of interest each month, but their PAYE payment is only $100.
 That means each month, this borrower has $400 of interest added to their unpaid interest balance, waiting to be capitalized.
 However, if this borrower switched to REPAYE, only half of that $400 would get added to the unpaid interest tally each month.
 This feature can save significant money for borrowers with large balances and low monthly payments.

 The one major downside to REPAYE is that spousal income is included regardless of how taxes are filed.
 Borrowers who are on PAYE or IBR and file their taxes as married filing separately because their spouse has income but no federal debt will see higher monthly payments on REPAYE.

 Plan Ahead for Student Loan Forgiveness